Summer High School Program

 • Class capacity capped at 20 students

-• Spots to be allotted a grade (priority for seniors) and first come first served.
+• Spots to be allotted by grade (priority for seniors) and on a first come first served basis.
 An admissions advisor will contact you by 31st March to assist you with the registration process if your application has been accepted.

 *Subject to grades, time limits and program choice.
 Not all courses may be available due to enrollment limitations and are subject to change.